cdosborn/lit/README.md

 ## Example

-Here is an example literate file `helloWorld.hs.lit`
+Here is an example literate file `helloWorld.hs.lit` from `examples/`
 ```
 Here is an overview of a hello world Haskell program.
 We define * as the macro from which all other code or macros exist.